-Universal operates four theme parks in the U.S. — Universal Studios Hollywood in California and Universal Studios Florida, Universal’s Islands of Adventure, and Universal’s Volcano Bay in Florida.
+Universal operates three theme parks in the U.S. — Universal Studios Hollywood in California and Universal Studios Florida and Universal’s Islands of Adventure in Florida.
 While there are certainly many similarities between the east and west coast experiences, there are also several clear-cut differences.

 Meredith Wallace of Minnie Memories Travel, a travel advisor specializing in theme parks, says she usually explains the difference with three basic questions: Are roller coasters a must?
 You want to go to Orlando.
 Do you want to see active movie sets and maybe a star or two?
 You need to go to Hollywood.
 Are you a Harry Potter fan hoping to visit Hogwarts and Diagon Alley?
 You have to go to Orlando.

 Dennis Quinn, vice president of destination sales for Universal Studios Hollywood, describes it this way:

 “The biggest difference between Orlando and Hollywood is not necessarily the qualitative difference between the parks; it’s the fact that Orlando is a theme park family destination, whereas Hollywood is about an L.A. experience,” he says.

 That L.A. experience is primarily based on the fact that the theme park is literally located in one of the most well-known working movie studios in the world, a unique situation that allows guests to tour the Universal backlot to see where some of their favorite movies and television shows are produced — and maybe even catch a glimpse of a new project in production.
 For example, I once saw a production crew push a vehicle over the edge of a parking structure — a stunt that (thanks to CGI) would become a sequence where a mobile lab is pushed over a cliff by dinosaurs in “The Lost World: Jurassic Park.”